California SB 310: Wage Theft Bill on Pause

 large red and white meeting room for lawmakers in Sacramento, California

-That's why Senate Bill 310 (SB 310) is so important.
+That’s why SB 310 has drawn significant attention across the state.
 However, the bill has been put on hold until January 2026.

 Introduced by Senator Scott Wiener of San Francisco, SB 310 aims to make it easier for workers to recover penalties for late or unpaid wages, not just the wages themselves.
-Right now, it's really difficult for these workers to directly recover these penalties in court.
-As a result, there’s little consequence for employers who delay paying workers.
+Under current California law, workers often face steep legal and procedural barriers when trying to recover these penalties directly in court.
+As a result, employers who delay or withhold wages may face little meaningful consequence.

-Senator Wiener stated, "Low-wage workers currently have no viable way under California law to recover penalties for late or stolen wages.
-As a result, employers have little incentive to pay workers on time."
+Senator Wiener has emphasized the urgency of this issue, stating, “Low-wage workers currently have no viable way under California law to recover penalties for late or stolen wages.
+As a result, employers have little incentive to pay workers on time.”

 Why Was the Bill Delayed?